-No, this condition is not fatal.
-However, this condition can affect the quality of life of the patient severely.
+This condition is generally not considered to be fatal.
+However, CIDP can affect the quality of life of the patient severely.
 The longer the disease goes untreated, the more damage occurs to the sensory and motor functions of the patient.

 Is demyelinating polyneuropathy life-threatening?

-Idiopathic demyelinating polyneuropathy will only become life-threatening when it goes untreated.
-It is not fatal, but it may cause a patient to be disabled for life.
+Idiopathic demyelinating polyneuropathy is generally not fatal, but it may cause a patient to be disabled for life.

 What is the difference between MS and chronic inflammatory polyneuropathy?

 Both multiple sclerosis (MS) and chronic inflammatory demyelinating polyradiculoneuropathy involve damage to the sheath that surrounds nerves, called myelin.
 However, multiple sclerosis is a disease affecting the central nervous system, which includes the brain and spinal cord, while CIDP doesn’t affect these areas of the body.

 Does exercise help CIDP?

 Exercise does help patients with inflammatory peripheral neuropathy improve their condition.
 However, only an appropriate exercise is advisable in order to properly improve the strength and endurance of a patient.

 Can you live a normal life with CIDP?

 It is possible for patients with inflammatory demyelinating polyradiculoneuropathy to live a normal life as long as the patient is getting immunoglobulin therapy and treatment.

 How fast does CIDP progress?

 Peripheral neuropathy is a condition with slow progression, unlike acute demyelinating polyradiculoneuropathy or Guillain-Barré syndrome.
 At around 8 weeks after nerve damage, symptoms start to worsen.

 Can you fully recover from CIDP?

 Yes, it is possible to recover from CIDP.
 There are different classes of this condition: progressive, recurrent, and monophasic.
 A patient with monophasic CIDP will only have to deal with the condition for around 1 to 3 years.
 After this, a patient will be free from this autoimmune illness.